 It may also lead to certain types of anemias.

-Folic acid supplements may also be used to treat lack of folic acid, some kinds of menstrual problems, and leg ulcers.
+Folic acid supplements may also be used to treat a lack of folate, and may help with some kinds of menstrual problems and leg ulcers.

 Folate occurs naturally in the following foods: